Esri/calcite-design-system/conventions/README.md

 ## Bundling and Loading

 Stencil has the capability to build and distribute a large variety of outputs based on our needs.
-YOu can read more about this in the [output targets](https://github.com/ionic-team/stencil/blob/cc55401555ff5c28757cf99edf372dcada2c0b25/src/compiler/output-targets/readme.md) documentation.
+You can read more about this in the [output targets](https://github.com/ionic-team/stencil/blob/cc55401555ff5c28757cf99edf372dcada2c0b25/src/compiler/output-targets/readme.md) documentation.

 As a best practice we should follow [Ionic's configuration](https://github.com/ionic-team/ionic/blob/master/core/stencil.config.ts) and generate a `bundle` for each component.
 Stencil will then generate a loader that will dynamically load the components used on the page.